 In the Safari app on your Mac, do any of the following:

 Stop receiving notifications from a website: Choose Safari > Preferences, click Websites, then click Notifications.
 Find the website in the list, then select Deny.

-Change how website notifications appear: Choose Apple menu > System Preferences, click Notifications, select the website on the left, then change the notification alert style and other settings on the right.
+Change how website notifications appear: Choose Apple menu > System Preferences, click Notifications , select Safari on the left, then change the Safari alert style and other settings on the right.

 Stop seeing requests for permission to send you notifications in Safari: Choose Safari > Preferences, click Websites, then click Notifications.
 Deselect “Allow websites to ask for permission to send push notifications.”

-From now on, when you visit a website that can send you notifications, you aren’t asked.
+From now on, when you visit a website that wants to send you notifications, you aren’t asked.